misterzik/Angular4-Polymer-Integration/README.md

 ![alt text](from-the-vault-misterzik.png "FROM THE VAULT")

-# Angular4 + Polymer
+# Angular 4 + Polymer Integration

-AngularJS and Jade for Front-end with SocketIO wrapped around express.
+Integration between Angular 4 and Polymer to allow the usage of Web Element Compononents. https://www.webcomponents.org/

 ![alt text](demo.png "FROM THE VAULT")